The 10 Year Challenge

 2. Built a passive solar green house.

-3. Built one raised vegetable bed.
-Planted tomatoes, cucumber, and red pepper plans in the Topsy Turvey planters.
+3. Built multiple raised vegetable beds.
+Planted tomatoes, cucumber, and red pepper plants in the Topsy Turvy planters.

 4. Built three lettuce boxes.